 Students in this concentration will:

-Students can have a capstone experience by completing an Honors Thesis.
 Students whose work in the concentration has been of superior quality (all A's) may apply to the Honors Program at the beginning of the seventh semester.
 In addition to completing concentration requirements, honors candidates write a thesis in their senior year under the direction of a faculty member.
 If they are accepted into the program, students will complete their thesis during their eighth semester.
 Honors will be conferred if the thesis director deems the thesis worthy of distinction.
 Please consult the program’s website for a complete description of admission procedures and requirements.

 This concentration allows you to address the following Liberal Learning goals: